 - Where changing will take place - What resources and equipment will be used (i.e. cleansing agents used, or cream to be applied) and clarification of who is responsible (parent or school) for the provision of the resources and equipment.
-Apparatus will be provided to assist with children who need special arrangements following assessment from a physiotherapist or occupational therapist as required - How the product, if used, will be disposed of, or how wet or soiled clothes will be kept until they can be returned to the parent/carer - What infection control measures are in place - Training requirements for staff - Arrangements for school trips and outings consider carefully who will support the pupil with intimate care and if this needs to be more than one person.
+Where nappies are worn, parents/carers will be asked to supply appropriately sized nappies and wipes for school.
+Apparatus will be provided to assist with children who need special arrangements following assessment from a physiotherapist or occupational therapist as required - How the product, if used, will be disposed of, or how wet or soiled clothes will be kept until they can be returned to the parent/carer

+- What infection control measures are in place

+- Training requirements for staff

+- Arrangements for school trips and outings

+If needed, we will agree appropriate terminology for intimate parts of the body and functions, and note this in the plan.
+The religious views, beliefs and cultural values of pupils and their families will be taken into account.
+The child's right to privacy and modesty will be respected.
+The meeting will consider carefully who will support the pupil with intimate care and if this needs to be more than one person.
+Wherever possible, older pupils i.e. upper KS2, will be supported by a staff member of the same sex.
 As far as possible, each pupil will have a choice about who supports them.
 We will take into account safer working practice and make sure our processes are transparent.
 The plan will be reviewed as necessary, but at least annually.

-If needed, we will agree appropriate terminology for intimate parts of the body and functions, and note this in the plan.
-The religious views, beliefs and cultural values of pupils and their families will be taken into account.
-The child's right to privacy and modesty will be respected.
-The meeting will